dywisor/roverlay/doc/rst/usage.rst

 Dependency Rules
    See `Dependency Rules`_, which explains the dependency rule syntax amd how they work.

+Package Rules
+   See `Package Rules`_, which explains how to control *ebuild creation*.

 Main Config
    See `Configuration Reference`_ for all main config options like log file